-Only children at least 14 years of age as well as adults <80 years of age with liver disease due to ATD will be eligible to participate in this research study.
-Because you have liver disease due to ATD, we are asking you to be a part of this research study to determine whether CBZ will decrease the amount of abnormal AT protein in the liver, reduce the amount of scarring in the liver and improve blood flow through the liver.
-An estimated total of 30 patients including an estimated total of 5 children between 14 years of age though 17 years of age (up to but not including their 18th birthday) will be enrolled in this study.
+Only children at least 14 years of age as well as adults less than or equal to 80 years of age with liver disease due to ATD will be eligible to participate in this research study.
+Because you have liver disease due to ATD and have been found to be eligible for this research study, including the results of the screening tests, we are asking you to be a part of this research study.
+The study is designed to determine whether CBZ will decrease the amount of abnormal AT protein in the liver, reduce the amount of scarring in the liver and improve blood flow through the liver.
+An estimated total of 30 patients including an estimated total of 5 children between 14 years of age through 17 years of age (up to but not including their 18th birthday) will be enrolled in this study.
 Participants will include males and females from all racial and ethnic groups.
 The study is taking place only at hospitals affiliated with the University of Pittsburgh Medical Center.